farmOS/farmOS/docs/development/module/services.md

 `isFixed($asset)` - Check if an asset is fixed.
 Returns a boolean.

-`hasLocation($asset)` - Check if an asset is located within other location assets.
+`hasLocation($asset, $timestamp = NULL)` - Check if an asset is located within other location assets, optionally at a given timestamp (defaults to current time).
 Returns a boolean.

-`hasGeometry($asset)` - Check if an asset has geometry.
+`hasGeometry($asset, $timestamp = NULL)` - Check if an asset has geometry, optionally at a given timestamp (defaults to current time).
 Returns a boolean.

-`getLocation($asset)` - Get location assets that an asset is located within.
+`getLocation($asset, $timestamp = NULL)` - Get location assets that an asset is located within, optionally at a given timestamp (defaults to current time).
 Returns an array of asset entities.

-`getGeometry($asset)` - Get an asset's geometry.
+`getGeometry($asset, $timestamp = NULL)` - Get an asset's geometry, optionally at a given timestamp (defaults to current time).
 Returns a Well-Known Text string.

-`getMovementLog($asset)` - Find the latest movement log that references an asset.
+`getMovementLog($asset, $timestamp = NULL)` - Find the latest movement log that references an asset, optionally at a given timestamp (defaults to current time).
 Returns a log entity, or `NULL` if no logs were found.

 `setIntrinsicGeometry($asset, $wkt)` - Set an asset's intrinsic geometry, given a string in Well-Known Text format.

-`getAssetsByLocation($locations)` - Get assets that are in locations.
+`getAssetsByLocation($locations, $timestamp = NULL)` - Get assets that are in locations, optionally at a given timestamp (defaults to current time).

 **Example usage**: